Ami777/collab-ms/README.md

 Result of 2+3 from Worker is 5
 ```

-Promises in Collab are easy and good-looking, aren't they?
+Promises in collab-ms are easy and good-looking, aren't they?

 ### Complex structure communication